Please ensure Javascript is enabled for purposes of website accessibility Best Time to Take L Leucine

 NEW STUDY!

-Wow!
-A new Japanese study published on October 18, 2018 in the Journal Nutrients found that taking leucine supplements alone may be better for muscle protein synthesis and more anabolic than leucine from food!
-Japanese researchers found that blood levels of leucine was higher from pure free leucine taken alone compared to the same amount of leucine in a meal.
-Increase in muscle protein synthesis is dependant on leucine concentration.
-Research has shown that leucine stimulates the anabolic effect of muscle protein on its own (Wilkinson et al J.Physiol.2013.)
-The Nutrients study showed that, “based on these findings, it is presumed that compared to the intake of protein alone or free amino acids alone, the intake of dietary protein from mixed meals may result in a lower maximum plasma leucine concentration.
-However, no study to date has investigated the changes in amino acid concentrations after the ingestion of mixed meals in comparison to those after the intake of a similar amount of free amino acids.”
+A groundbreaking Japanese study published on October 18, 2018, in the Journal Nutrients, reveals that taking leucine supplements alone may be more effective for muscle protein synthesis than consuming leucine from food sources.
+Researchers discovered that blood levels of leucine were higher when pure free leucine was consumed alone compared to the same amount of leucine in a meal.
+This increase in muscle protein synthesis is heavily dependent on leucine concentration.
+Research has shown that leucine independently stimulates the anabolic effects on muscle protein (Wilkinson et al J.Physiol.2013).
+The Nutrients study suggests that the intake of dietary protein from mixed meals may result in a lower maximum plasma leucine concentration compared to free amino acids.

-In a randomized crossover study ten healthy, young Japanese men underwent tests under different conditions.
-2 grams of leucine alone, a mixed meal with 2.15 grams of leucine without any additional leucine supplementation; 2 grams of leucine right after a meal; and the final serving consisted of 2 grams of leucine, 180 minutes after a meal.
+In a randomized crossover study, ten healthy, young Japanese men underwent tests under different conditions: 2 grams of leucine alone, a mixed meal with 2.15 grams of leucine without any additional leucine supplementation; 2 grams of leucine immediately after a meal; and 2 grams of leucine, 180 minutes after a meal.

-As per my last article, for best results to use as an anabolic trigger, take 5 grams of leucine (on an empty stomach) 30 minutes before a post-workout meal, or protein shake.
-A meta-analysis (Nutrition, 2017) that combined the results of seven studies showed that BCAA supplements are best taken after exercise, not before, or during exercise (intra-workout).
+For optimal results as an anabolic trigger, it is recommended to take 5 grams of leucine on an empty stomach 30 minutes before a post-workout meal or protein shake.
+If you're pondering the best time to take leucine, a meta-analysis (Nutrition, 2017) that combined results from seven studies concluded that BCAA supplements are most effective when taken after exercise, rather than before or during (intra-workout).

-Leucine, not branched-chain amino acids (BCAAs), is the most important chemical that turns on the mTOR pathway, so it is likely that consuming leucine after exercise would be more effective (and cheaper) than consuming BCAAs.
-The BCAAs share the same active transport system into cells and muscle cells.
-Indeed, isoleucine and valine have been shown to inhibit absorption of leucine (Nutrition, 2017; Biochem J, 1966; Int J of Sp Nutr & Exer Metab, 2018).
-This new study further confirms my position on taking leucine by itself (found in AML PostWorkout®) on an empty stomach for maximizing muscle protein synthesis!
+Leucine is the key chemical that activates the mTOR pathway, making it more effective and cost-efficient to consume leucine after exercise compared to BCAAs.
+Understanding the best time to take leucine is crucial, as BCAAs share the same active transport system into cells, and isoleucine and valine can inhibit leucine absorption (Nutrition, 2017; Biochem J, 1966; Int J of Sp Nutr & Exer Metab, 2018).
+This new study reinforces the recommendation of taking leucine by itself, as found in AML PostWorkout®, on an empty stomach to maximize muscle protein synthesis.

 References: